risingwavelabs/risingwave-docs/docs/key-concepts.md

 ### Sources

 A source is a resource that RisingWave can read data from.
 Common sources include message brokers such as Apache Kafka and Apache Pulsar and databases such as MySQL and PostgreSQL.
 You can create a source in RisingWave using the `CREATE SOURCE` command.
-When creating a source, you can choose to persist the data from the source by adding `MATERIALIZED` in between `CREATE` and `SOURCE` (that is, `CREATE MATERIALIZED SOURCE`).
+When creating a source, you can choose to persist the data from the source by using the `CREATE TABLE` command.

 Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or sinks for data transformations.

 ### Materialized sources

 To materialize a source is to persist the data from the source into RisingWave.
 As the data grows, a materialized source can consume a large amount of storage space.
-You must use the `CREATE MATERIALIZED SOURCE` statement to create a materialized source.
-For details, see [CREATE SOURCE](/sql/commands/sql-create-source.md).
+You must use the `CREATE TABLE` statement to create a materialized source.
+For details, see [`CREATE TABLE`](/sql/commands/sql-create-table.md).

 ### Sinks